 I additionally found that the camera’s bulk restricted the angles I could point it at.
 That resulted in some trial and error during placement, with the ultimate solution being the extender I mentioned earlier.

 Ecosystem barriers may be the Outdoor’s biggest problem.
-As popular as Alexa is, skipping support for Google Home and Apple HomeKit cuts the camera off from a lot of control and automation technology and limits its appeal for those invested in another brand.
+As popular as Alexa is, skipping support for Google Home and Apple HomeKit cuts the camera off from a lot of control and automation technology, and limits its appeal for those invested in other brands.

 The lack of a free cloud tier also means that while the camera is cheaper than some, it may not be the best if you’re looking to spend as little as possible.
-After paying $99.99 for the camera, you have to add a subscription (at minimum $3 a month) to access your recordings after the fact.
-Alternatively, you can shell out for a few gigabytes of USB flash storage, but these could easily be stolen by thieves or destroyed in a fire or flood as it’s stored in the main unit, rather than a separate base station like with some other cams.
-Even a small amount of free incident recording using cloud storage would fix this issue.
+After paying $99.99 for the camera, you have to add a subscription (at a minimum of $3 per month) for cloud backup.
+Alternately you can shell out for a few gigabytes of USB flash storage, but the Sync Module could easily be stolen by thieves, or destroyed in a fire or flood.
+Even a small amount of free cloud-based incident recording might fix this issue.

 Blink Outdoor review: Should I buy it?